novotd12/MIDI_SSTC/README.md

 ![SSTC's electronics from TOP](Photos/SSTC_electronics.png) ![SSTC's electronics from BOTTOM](Photos/SSTC_electronics2.png)
 ![SSTC overview](Photos/diagram.jpg)

 This SSTC has 2 switches for mode setting and 2 POTs for manual mode setting (freq 1-50 Hz and duty-cycle 0-15 % with 15 ms maximum pulse length).
+When one of the POTs is turned fully right, no sparks are generated - by turning both little bit from right position power stage is activated.

 ![SSTC's controls](Photos/SSTC_control.png)